Canadian electoral system: Federal parliament

 Elections Canada is the non-partisan agency responsible for the conduct of elections in Canada, including federal elections, by-elections and referendums.
 It is headed by the chief electoral officer.

 Representation in the House of Commons

 Representation in the House of Commons is based on electoral districts, also known as constituencies or ridings.
-Each riding elects one member to the House of Commons, and the number of ridings is established through a formula set out in the constitution.
+Each riding elects one member to the House of Commons, and the number of members overall and the number of members in each province is established through a formula set out in the Constitution of Canada.

 Riding boundaries are established by independent commissions, and take into account: